 Plitvice Lakes National Park is located in the centre of Croatia, close to the border with Bosnia and Herzegovina, another state of the former Socialist Federal Republic of Yugoslavia.

-- Entrance One [Google Maps location] is the park’s northern entrance.
-It is closest to the lower lakes section of the park.
+- Entrance 1 [Google Maps location] is the park’s northern entrance.
+It is closest to the Lower Lakes section of the park.

-- Entrance Two [Google Maps location] is the park’s southern entrance.
-It is closest to the section of the upper lake.
+- Entrance 2 [Google Maps location] is the park’s southern entrance.
+It is closest to the section of the Upper Lakes.

-Both entrances have large parking lots.
+Both entrances have large parking lots (and parking is free of charge).
 However, most tour buses park at (and thus most day visitors enter through) entrance one.
 In other words: entrance two is the slightly less busy one.

 How to get around the park, and what are the trails like?

-- Hiking trails allow visitors to walk/hike along the lakes, sometimes right along the lake shores, sometimes high above cliffs that provide stunning vistas over the lakes.
+- Hiking trails allow visitors to walk/hike along the lakes, sometimes right along the lake shores, sometimes high above, on cliffs that provide stunning vistas over the lakes.
 The hiking trails lead through the forest but are narrow and can be uneven and muddy during rainy periods.

-The park management provides a number of trail options (or programs) from both entrances for visitors exploring the main sights of the park on their website, with trails ranging from 2-3 kilometres (programs A and E) to over 18 kilometres (program K).
+The park management provides a number of trail options (or programs) from both entrances for visitors exploring the main sights of the park on their website, with trails ranging from 3.5 kilometres (program A) to 12.5 kilometres (program K2).

 Choose the most suitable one/s out of those trails OR follow our tried and tested route – more on that below.